-2.8 Gatekeeper Liability
+2.9 Gatekeeper Liability

 There is no legal concept of gatekeeper nor a specific liability regime for fintechs.
 Therefore, the characterisation or imposition of a service provider to act as a gatekeeper varies.
 Different market participants may be subject to distinct types of liability or scrutiny by regulators depending on the effective role played.
-In particular, obligations to report suspected money laundering activities apply across most subjected.
+In particular, obligations to report suspected money laundering activities apply across most subindustries of fintech.

-2.9 Significant Enforcement Actions
+2.10 Significant Enforcement Actions